ubc-subbots/software-start-here/README.md

 Using the Turtlesim package, you will write a node that commands the turtle to perform a sine motion using the information available in the ROS 2 wiki.
 1. Open a new cmd prompt, clone this repository onto your machine and switch to the resulting folder.
-2. Create a new branch using the convention, challenge/<your name>.
+2. Create a new branch using the convention, challenge/{your name}.
 3. Inside this directory, create a folder named "src" (use cmd commands) and change directory to this folder.
 3. Create a ROS 2 C++ package inside the repository named "challenge" with a node named "solution" (ROS 2 tutorials refer to dev_ws/src, in your case this should be software-start-here/src).
 4.